Amey-Thakur/MULTIMEDIA-SYSTEM/README.md

      ========================================================================================= -->
 ## Overview

 Multimedia System (CSDLO5011) is a specialized Department Level Optional Course (DLOC) in the Third Year (Semester V) of the Computer Engineering curriculum at the University of Mumbai.
-The course explores the integration of multiple media types—text, graphics, audio, video, and animation—into single applications, focusing on the underlying technologies, compression algorithms, and system architectures.
+The course explores the integration of multiple media types, including text, graphics, audio, video, and animation, into single applications, focusing on the underlying technologies, compression algorithms, and system architectures.

 ### Course Topics